Apple's fiscal 2Q revenue, profit sag amid iPhone slump

 The Cupertino, California, company also announced a 5% increase in its quarterly dividend to 77 cents per share.

-That news, coupled with results that weren't quite as bad as analysts had feared, seemed to please investors.

-Apple's stock gained more than 5% to $211.50 in after-hours trading, following a company forecast that signaled the revenue slump may be ending in the current April-June quarter.
+That news, plus a company forecast signaling the revenue downturn may be ending in the current April-June quarter, seemed to please investors.
+Apple's stock gained nearly 5% to $210.50 in after-hours trading.

+But even if the shares rise similarly during Wednesday's regular trading session, the stock will remain about 10% below its peak reached nearly seven months ago.

+Questions still seem likely loom over the stock.
+Apple is continuing to grapple with challenges it hasn't had to confront since iPhone debuted 12 years ago, catapulting the company on to a head-spinning trajectory.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.